Prayag2/bspdd/README.md

 <p align="center">
   <h1 align="center">⭐ BSPDD ⭐</h1>
   <p align="center">BSPWM Dynamic Desktops!
-A tiny script to make desktops dynamic in BSPWM!</center>
+A tiny script to get i3 like dynamic desktops/workspaces in BSPWM!</p>
+  <p>Just like in i3wm, this script will create a new workspaces if all the workspaces are occupied and will destroy unoccupied ones automatically.
+On multi-monitor setups, each monitor will have a different set of workspaces independent of each other.</p>
 </p>

 <p align="center">